UBC-DSCI/introduction-to-datascience-python/source/intro.md

 rectangular-shaped and spreadsheet-like, as shown in Figure
 \@ref(fig:img-spreadsheet-vs-dataframe).
 In this book, we will focus primarily on tabular data.

-Since we are using R for data analysis in this book, the first step for us is to load the data into R. When we load tabular data into R, it is represented as a *data frame* object\index{data frame!overview}.
-Figure
-\@ref(fig:img-spreadsheet-vs-dataframe) shows that an R data frame is very similar to a spreadsheet.
+Since we are using Python for data analysis in this book, the first step for us is to load the data into Python.
+When we load tabular data into Python, it is represented as a *data frame* object\index{data frame!overview}. {numref}`img-spreadsheet-vs-dataframe` shows that an Python data frame is very similar to a spreadsheet.
 We refer to the rows as \index{observation} **observations**; these are the things that we collect the data on, e.g., voters, cities, etc. We refer to the columns as \index{variable}
 **variables**; these are the characteristics of those observations, e.g., voters' political